Ryan-321/weatherAPI/README.md

 ## Challenges

   Setting up the initial environment with webpack, babel, eslint and standard.
 Was a little more lengthy than I anticipated because it was my first time and I got a little experimental.
-I found this part the most fun.
-Next most challenging part was passing around the data and trying to compose my components in the right way.
-Remembering that data flows down in react helped.
+I think next time I will use react-create-app.
+Inline CSS.
+It still doesn't feel right to me.
+Need to do a little more research on best practices, but for this small app I thought it was fine.

 ## Aha Moment